• Skip to primary navigation

 • All-purpose flour- Please do not replace it with self-rising flour.
 If you do not have flour in your pantry, buy some.

-• Old-fashioned oats- Rolled oats or quick oats are perfect for this recipe.
+• Old-fashioned oats- Rolled oats or quick oats are perfect for this recipe, like in my favorite Classic Oatmeal Raisin Cookies.

 • Spices- ground cinnamon, ground nutmeg, and ground cloves bring flavor and the warmth of late Fall.
 Delicious!